zunicd/Language-of-Proteins/notebooks/embeddings/README.md

 ## Step 3: Compute Embeddings

-In this project we used pretrained models from [Facebook's Evolutionary Scale Modeling (ESM)](https://github.com/facebookresearch/esm) and [Protein Sequence Embeddings (ProSE)](V).
-Both of them accept fasta formated files as input but they write embeddings in different formats.
+In this project we used pretrained models from [Facebook's Evolutionary Scale Modeling (ESM)](https://github.com/facebookresearch/esm) and [Protein Sequence Embeddings (ProSE)](https://github.com/tbepler/prose).
+Both of them accept fasta formatted files as input but they write embeddings in different formats.
 ESM stores embeddings in PyTorch `.pt` files (generated by `torch.save`), one file per fasta sequence, while ProSE writes embeddings out as an HDF5 file (`.h5`).

 To store embeddings using an identical data format, we followed the data format used by ESM.
 Hence, we converted HDF5 file, generated by the ProSE embedding script, to `.pt` files.